hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Going Live Checklist/README.md

 # Going Live Checklist

-When you have completed your game configuration, created a Snapshot, and you are ready to publish the Snapshot to Live, follow these steps:
+When you have completed your game configuration, created a Snapshot, and you are ready to publish the Snapshot to Live, follow the steps below.

+<q>**Please Let us Know about your Game Launch!** When you're approaching live launch of your game, please let us know with an advance notice email to: <a href="mailto:david.anderson@gamesparks.com;Anthony.mulhall@gamesparks.com?Subject=Going%20Live!">going live</a>.
+We'd like to make absolutely sure your game launch goes as smoothly as possible!</q>

 *1.*	Have you previously published a game Snapshot?
 * **Yes.**	Go to Step 3.